binbashing/kindwrind/README.md

 # KinDwRinD
-Kubernetes in Docker With Registry in Docker (KinDwRinD) is a project that provides a Dockerized environment for running Kubernetes emphemeral clusters using KinD (Kubernetes in Docker).
-The intent of this project is for CI/CD pipelines and quickly running Kubernetes locally.This repository contains the Dockerfile and GitHub Actions workflows necessary to build and push the Kindwrind Docker image to Docker Hub.
+Kubernetes in Docker With Registry in Docker (KinDwRinD) is a project that provides a Dockerized environment for running an emphemeral Kubernetes cluster using KinD (Kubernetes in Docker).
+The intent of this project is for CI/CD pipelines and quickly running Kubernetes locally.

 ## Usage

-To help you get started running this image you can either use docker-compose or the docker cli.
+#### Setup:

 docker-compose
 ```